Readless

 Best Newsletter Reader Apps in 2026: 7 Tools Compared

 Readless, Meco, and Readwise Reader are the three best newsletter reader apps in 2026, each built for a different reading workflow.
-Readless uses AI to merge forwarded newsletters into one scheduled digest, Meco pulls subscriptions out of Gmail into a dedicated app, and Readwise Reader combines RSS feeds with deep-reading highlights.
-With 376 billion emails sent daily in 2025 and the average professional receiving 120 new emails per day, a dedicated newsletter reader is no longer optional — it is essential for staying productive.
+Readless gives every user a forwarding inbox at @mail.readless.app and merges newsletters into one scheduled AI digest with ads and tracking pixels stripped at ingest; Meco pulls subscriptions out of Gmail into a dedicated app; Readwise Reader combines RSS feeds with deep-reading highlights.
+With the average professional receiving 117 new emails per day (Microsoft Work Trend Index 2025) and Pocket and Omnivore both sunset by late 2024, a dedicated newsletter reader is no longer optional — it is essential.

 The newsletter ecosystem is booming.
 According to beehiiv's State of Newsletters 2026 report, publishers sent 28 billion newsletter emails in 2025, reaching more than 255 million unique readers.
 Statista projects 4.73 billion email users globally by 2026, and Adobe's 2026 email usage study found that 91% of users check email multiple times daily.
 That volume makes inbox separation a productivity necessity, not a luxury.